atkrad/docker-php/doc/internal/command.md

 **beforeSend(GuzzleHttp\Message\RequestInterface)**

- * Allows to modify the request before it to be sent. e.g : append http headers.
+ * Allows to modify the request before it to be sent.
  * Allows to stop the request if something is wrong.
 To stop it **return false** or **throw an exception** (exception allows to send a message, returning false will just output a default message).
 In both cases a ``Docker\Exception\RequestCanceledException`` will be thrown by ``Docker\Command\AbstractCommand::run()``